whily/notes/xps-archlinux.md

 * `pacman -Syu`： update the system
 * `pacman -S package_name`: install package
+* `pacman -S --asexplicit package_name`: fake install a dependency to avoid it to be removed.
 * `pacman -U /path/to/package/package_name-version.pkg.tar.xz`: install local package file
 * `pacman -Rsn package_name`: remove a package, its dependencies not required by other packages, and its configuration file (except "dotfiles")